vbernard16/Slot-Machine-/README.md

 ### Description

 Who needs Vegas when Vegas can come straight to your home?
-Welcome to "**Mi Slots**", a simple Javascript powered, in-browser video game that simulates the experience of high dollar Las Vegas Casino slot reels.
+Welcome to "**My Slots**", a simple Javascript powered, in-browser video game that simulates the experience of high dollar Las Vegas Casino slot reels.

 Goodbye Luxor!
 See ya later Caesar's Palace!
 Sayonara Bellagio!
-Who needs to see the glits and glamour of the Vegas strip when you can sit in front of your monitor and play **Mi Slots**!
+Who needs to see the glits and glamour of the Vegas strip when you can sit in front of your monitor and play **My Slots**!
 Customize your slot reels by choosing from a catelog of sprites with different modifier values.
 Win non-real virtual money, that's almost as good as the real thing.

-Come try **Mi Slots** today and see if you've got what it takes to be beat the House.
+Come try **My Slots** today and see if you've got what it takes to be beat the House.

 ### How to run